wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-plan-upgrade/includes/user-pilot.md

 Deploying new technologies can affect your users’ productivity and your network.
-But just like you’d paint a small patch of color on a wall before painting the whole room, it’s a good idea to test a broad rollout on a smaller scale by conducting a pilot to validate technical and user readiness, identify and mitigate issues, and help ensure a successful organization-wide implementation.
+Just like you’d paint a small patch of color on a wall before painting the whole room, you should test a broad rollout on a smaller scale.
+Conduct a pilot to validate technical and user readiness, identify and mitigate issues, and help ensure a successful organization-wide implementation.

 To achieve the most realistic results, a Teams pilot should involve actual users, mimic how they communicate and collaborate, and verify both technical and user experiences.
-Whether your organization is considering running Skype for Business and Teams side by side, upgrading to Teams in the future, or deploying new functionality such a calling or conferencing, a pilot can help identify the right path forward for your organization.
+Whether your organization is considering running Skype for Business and Teams side by side, upgrading to Teams in the future, or deploying new functionality such as calling or conferencing, a pilot can help identify the right path forward for your organization.

 ## 1. Outline pilot logistics